TyronSvensli/arithmetic-compiler/README.md

 # arithmetic-compiler
-input a math expression compile it into a binary that calculates and outputs the answer
+input a math expression and compile it into a binary that calculates and outputs the answer

 it has four main steps: